attdevsupport/ATT_APIPlatform_SampleApps/MSSDK/csharp/ad/App1/README.txt

 5) udid			: The UDID Parameter is used for ad tracking purpose and should be atleast 30 characters.

+6) Psedo_zone		: This parameter specifies the mapping between API Gateway and south bound enabler.

 Note: If your application is promoted from Sandbox environment to Production environment and you decide to use production application settings, you must update